 Don’t Fall Victim to OCR Fraud, This is How OCR Actually Investigates

-The HIPAA Security Rule requires covered entities and business associates to complete a security risk assessment.
+Under the HIPAA Security Rule requirements, covered entities and business associates must complete a security risk assessment.
 If a complaint is made about a covered entity’s or a business associate’s privacy or security practices, OCR can then investigate.
 OCR’s investigation may find that an entity likely violated the requirement to complete a security risk assessment.
 All of this is another way of saying that OCR has a process for informing someone about security risk assessments.
 This postcard is not that process.